awslabs/eksdemo/docs/create-cluster.md

 `eksdemo` can manage applications in any EKS cluster and the cluster doesn’t have to be created by `eksdemo`.
 You can use `eksctl` to create the cluster and then manage application using `eksdemo`.
 However, there are a number of benefits to using `eksdemo` to create your cluster:
 * Cluster logging is enabled by default
 * OIDC is enabled by default so IAM Roles for Service Accounts (IRSA) works out of the box
-* The Managed Node Group ASG max is set to 10 so cluster autoscaling can work out of the box
+* The Managed Node Group ASG max is set to 10 so Cluster Autoscaler can work out of the box
 * Private networking for nodes is set by default
-* VPC CNI is configured as a Managed Add-on and configured with IRSA by default
+* VPC CNI is configured as a Managed Add-on and configured with IRSA, with network policy enabled
 * t3.large instances used by default instead of m5.large for cost savings, but can be easily changed with the `--instance` flag or the shorthand `-i`
-* To use containerd as the CRI on Amazon EKS optimized Amazon Linux AMIs is as easy as using the `--containerd` boolean flag
 * To create a Fargate profile that selects workloads in the “fargate” namespace, use the `--fargate` boolean flag
-* Choose a supported EKS version with the `--version` flag or the shorthand `-v` like `-v 1.21`
+* Choose a supported EKS version with the `--version` flag or the shorthand `-v` like `-v 1.29`
-* Using a different OS like Bottlerocket or Ubuntu is as easy as `--os bottlerocket` or `--os ubuntu`
+* Using a different OS like Bottlerocket or AL2023 is as easy as `--os bottlerocket` or `--os amazonlinux2023`
 * To use IPv6 networking, set the `--ipv6` boolean flag
 * If you need to further customize the config, add the `--dry-run` flag and it will output the eksctl YAML config file and you can copy/paste it into a file, make your edits and run `eksctl create cluster -f cluster.yaml`